 10. Continual improvement

 We’re thrilled that all these practices have helped us achieve a big milestone — Fisheye and Crucible are now driven entirely from Gdansk instead of Sydney.
 This shows the level of trust between the two teams is extremely high and exemplifies how distributed development teams can work well.
 But there’s always room for improvement.

 For the past 12 months, we’ve met as a team, twice per fortnight – Tuesdays for demo meeting, and Wednesdays for planning.
 We’ll try merging these two meetings into one to improve efficiencies.
 It will require more prep ahead of the meeting but should lead to time savings.
 If the trial works, we’ll adopt the practice as it’s all about continual improvement.
 Time zones do continue to remain a challenge but with teleconferencing, onsite visits, and attention to good communication we can steadily improve there too.

 The efforts by both teams to stay connected, and focused on achieving the same goals have definitely been worth it.
-The high level of enthusiasm within the Fisheye and Crucible develop team to make a difference and continually improve how we work together has been a highlight.
+Fisheye and Crucible develop team’s enthusiasm to make a difference and continually improve how we work together is a highlight.
 It has certainly been an equal effort all around with the team in Gdansk continually pushing just as much to improve the process and product as the team in Sydney does.